 Access to and use of the MIT Libraries is a privilege extended to the members of the MIT community of faculty, students, and staff; including members of their immediate families and sponsored affiliates.
 Access to MIT Libraries’ facilities, services, and resources by visitors is limited to meeting a specific need for the scholarly, research, or educational materials and services available in the MIT Libraries.

-- Are consistent with current MIT campus policies.
+The MIT Libraries use policies are consistent with current MIT campus policies.

 Principles guiding service provision to all users of the MIT Libraries

 Library users and staff will interact with mutual respect and consideration.
 Library users will:

 - Abide by all Institute and Libraries’ policies, licensing and contractual agreements

 - Comply with all requests made by library staff